 For more information email email@example.com

-Date: Full day March 2014
+Date: Full weekend Saturday 8 March and Sunday 9 March 2014

-Time: 10:30am till 4pm
+Times: 10:30am till 4pm both days

 Venue: Miele Gallery, 2024 Bianconi Avenue, Citywest Business Campus, Dublin 24